-An absolutely amazing Italian buffet breakfast was a welcoming sight as we entered the dining room, delicious fresh fruit, bread, prosciutto, salami, all types formaggio and wonderful Italian fresh coffee.
-No point in thinking about weight this week!
+An absolutely amazing Italian buffet breakfast was a welcoming sight as we entered the dining room, delicious fresh fruit, bread, prosciutto, salami, a selection of local cheeses and of course great Italian fresh coffee.
+I had already decided I would not be counting calories this week!
 The setting was amazing, restaurant by the waters edge, sun shining and the beautiful mountains in the distance, these are days you dream about.

 We had arrived the evening before in the middle of a spectacular lightening storm, the rain was dancing off the ground!
-The heavy rain didn’t appear to dampen mood or humour of the people returning from a regatta, only ours, as by the time we made it to the hotel entrance we were soaked to the bone.
-When we entered the hotel we were warmly greeted by the reception staff, shown to our rooms by a very friendly wise cracking porter. [made us feel quite at home!]
-Quick shower and change and it was straight down for a bite to eat.
-A few G&Ts later we began to feel human again.
+The torrential rain didn’t appear to dampen mood or humour of the people returning from a regatta, only ours, as by the time we made it to the hotel entrance from the coach we were soaked to the bone.
+After checking in and shown to our rooms by a friendly and witty porter a quick shower it was back down and to the bar for a G&T and a bite to eat.

 This majestic old building has been Gardone’s leading hotel since the 19th century when tourism first came to the area.
 Its lofty ceilings and large rooms reflect an atmosphere of a bygone era.
 Now a listed building it is still as grand in every sense of the word.
 While maintaining all the elegance and charm of the original hotel it features all the modern day comforts and facilities we have come to expect and depend on.